TheFurryGamer2016/blog/_posts/2021-06-10-Inclusivity-pride-flags.md

 All these point toward the reason we are a shared community: we demand justice.
 We demand to never be treated as lesser, simply because our gender or sexuality isn't in the majority.
 We demand to no longer fight simply for what we need to live happily.
 Justice for each of us and our sub-communities is about feeling like we have a place in this world, rather than feeling like a downtrodden, cast-aside, andor forgotten minority.

 We also demand justice for those we've lost.
-Many of our GSM siblings have fallen to violence, hate crimes, actions taken by governments, and disease, most notably our lost elders who fell to the AIDS pandemic of the 80s.
+Many of our GRSM siblings have fallen to violence, hate crimes, actions taken by governments, and disease, most notably our lost elders who fell to the AIDS pandemic of the 80s.
 We fight for them, and this grey represents them as well.

 <aside class="align-center">
 Silver & grey were chosen for their metallic likeness, evoking the metaphorical shields with which we brace ourselves in solidarity, and metaphorical swords with which we fight for our rights.